Android1500/GpsSetter/README.md

 This repository has been archived and no longer contains the source code.

-You can still download the public binary [here](https://github.com/Android1500/GpsSetter/releases).
+You can still download the release apk [here](https://github.com/Android1500/GpsSetter/releases).

 ## 📢 Legal Notice